Author: Julia Quinn

 About the book

-But it was not just that, it was the constant hatred, the utter mind-numbing fact that his reason, eventually, would shift, you are are he will change his mind because is a dumb reason, I mean you know the whole book that he will change his thinking and love her, you literally see it coming the entire time.
+But it was not just that, it was the constant hatred, the utter mind-numbing fact that his reason, eventually, would shift, you are sure he will change his mind because it’s a dumb reason, I mean you know the whole book that he will change his thinking and love her, you literally see it coming the entire time.

-Now, a bit of a comparison with the Netflix show, which I can understand is a success with the amount of sexual encounters happening there.
+Now, a bit of a comparison with the Netflix show, which I can understand is a success with the number of sexual encounters happening there.

 About the show (and the book)

 Omitting all of this because they performed their characters well, especially Regé-Jean, I think he was the one who had the character down the most, I believe he might have read and studied the book far better than the others.
-Omitting all of this, as I said, let us concentrate on the fact that the show has only the names, the main plot and Lady Wistledown from the book, the rest of it, it is a mix of the following: Gossip Girl, Pride and Prejudice and The Tudors.
-Mix those three and you get the tone of the show.
+Omitting all of this, as I said, let us concentrate on the fact that the show has only the names, the main plot and Lady Wistledown from The Duke and I, the rest of it, it is a mix of the following: Gossip Girl, Pride and Prejudice and The Tudors.
+Mix those three, and you get the tone of the show.

 And now I am free to read Chosen Ones by Veronica Roth, Chain of Gold by Cassie Clare, which is out today and I am dying to know what happens in it, and also The Shadow Queen, Shadow and Bone, Caraval, and so many other books and I feel like I am behind now because of this one.

 What can I say, I like writing about books even when they make me want to crawl inside the book and throttle the characters.
 Did you read this book?
 Did you like it?
-I know I come on hard sometimes but since we all readers, I know you will get my emotions and frustrations.
-Thank you for sticking to the end of my rambling and I hope you will share or like. 😉📚
+I know I come on hard sometimes, but since we’re all readers, I know you will get my emotions and frustrations.
+Thank you for sticking to the end of my rambling, and I hope you will share or like it. 😉📚

 Happy reading, dearies!